A strong weapon against cancer may be as close as your medicine cabinet.

 Evidence suggests taking a low-dose aspirin (81 milligrams) daily may protect you from developing many types of cancer, including those hardest to treat successfully, says Robert S. Bresalier, M.D., professor of Gastroenterology, Hepatology and Nutrition at MD Anderson.

-So, what’s so special about aspirin when it comes to cancer?
-Bresalier explains the health benefits of aspirin and whether taking a daily dose is right for you.
+What is the relationship between aspirin and cancer?
+Bresalier talked to us about the health benefits of aspirin and whether taking a daily dose is right for you.

 Aspirin fights chronic inflammation